wnykuang/webdevSU2019/lecNoteMay15.md

 React.dom is speficing on the DOM.
 Export the class the function and variables.
 React <-> React.DOM <-> Regular HTML.

+React.DOM is only used in the index.js in the high level.

 React use the jsx, the intermix of js and html.

 ```js
 export default App;
 //in the in end of the react.js